Workers Benefit From Good Work Plan

 By Amanda McCulloch

-All workers will be entitled to a written statement of particulars from day one of the working relationship (at present the obligation applies to two months of starting work).
+All workers will be entitled to a written statement of particulars from day one of the working relationship.
 Information must be provided which includes days and times workers are required to work; duration of contract; notice period; all remuneration (not just pay); entitlement to sick leave and pay; other types of paid leave; training entitlements along with duration and conditions of any probationary period.

 The relevant break in service for the calculation of continuous service will be extended from one to four weeks, making it easier for workers who may struggle to build up continuous service to access their rights.